Mashey/data_engineer/README.md

 ### Overlapping Roles

 Data Engineers at Mashey are responsible for a broad range of engineerng practices, including aspects of the roles outlined below.
+During your onboarding process as a new Data Engineer at Mashey you will not be responsible for the overlapping roles, but it is beneficial to understand how the Data Engineer role will grow as you gain experience.

 ![beautiful_mind](https://user-images.githubusercontent.com/10391857/104139620-15a97d00-536a-11eb-914a-d92292efb4d4.gif)